Cleaning Tenders: Mastering the SLA and Labour Rates

 Based on this article's topics, here are some current tenders that might interest you

-THE APPOINTMENT OF A SERVICE PROVIDER TO RENDER CLEANING AND HYGIENE SERVICES FOR THE DEPARTMENT OF LAND REFORM AND RURAL DEVELOPMENT- SOUTH GAUTENG DEEDS REGISTRY FOR A PERIOD OF 36 MONTHS
+APPOINTMENT OF A SERVICE PROVIDER TO PROVIDE CLEANING SERVICES AT TOURISM OFFICE FOR THE DEPARTMENT OF ECONOMIC DEVELOPMENT, TOURISM AND ENVIRONMENTAL AFFAIRS FOR A PERIOD OF 36 MONTHS

 Want to see all available tenders?